BodenmillerGroup/steinbock/docs/cli/segmentation.md

 !!! danger "Experimental feature"
     This is an experimental feature and is only available in the `-cellpose` flavors of the *steinbock* Docker container.

     Segmentation using cellpose likely requires fine-tuning of parameters, e.g. using steinbock command-line interface options.
 The steinbock default parameters for the cellpose models (cell probability threshhold, flow threshhold etc) are not the same as the default values of *cellpose* itself.
 The steinbock default values are the result of manual optimization of cellpose parameters for segmentation of IMC images in the Bodenmiller lab.
+This default values can be viewed using the command `steinbock segment cellpose run --help`.

 [Cellpose](https://www.cellpose.org) is a generalist algorithm for cellular segmentation.